Please call 800-633-7377 for a personal consultation between 8:30 a.m. and 5 p.m. Monday through Friday.

 You can also call the appointment center to schedule, change or cancel an appointment or ask questions.

-Barb Pruetz has a Bachelor’s in Science, from Oakland University, with a specialization in Histotechnology (HTL) from William Beaumont Hospital.
-Her professional career began in the Department of Psychiatry and Behavioral Neuroscience at Wayne State University during June, 1998 and December, 2002.
+Barbara Pruetz, B.S., HTL (ASCP) BioBank Scientific Manager Barb Pruetz has a Bachelor’s of Science from Oakland University with a specialization in Histotechnology (HTL) from William Beaumont Hospital.
+Her professional career began in the Department of Psychiatry and Behavioral Neuroscience at Wayne State University during June 1998 and December 2002.
 Her role as a research assistant at WSU provided her the opportunity to implement and oversee the procurement of human brain specimens from the Wayne County Medical examiner’s office and through an accrual process she initiated an RNA project to study the mechanism of the dopamine transporter system.
 In addition, she developed a unique bar-code tracking system to track the movement and downstream applications of all human specimens.
-She also acquired additional experience as an HTL through her work at the University of Pathology Research Services, at Karmanos Cancer Institute/Wayne State University during January, 2003 and May, 2008.
-She managed the coordination of the human pathology tissue core; she specialized in researching Immunohistochemistry, In-situ Hybridization, Laser Capture Microdissection, Tissue Micro Array construction and general histological techniques.
-She joined the Beaumont BioBank as the Laboratory Manager and was recently promoted as the Scientific Manager.
-She led the team by coordinating and preparing the department for the College of American Pathologist, (CAP) accreditation inspection process.
-With her guidance and leadership, the Beaumont Biobank is accredited as the 24th BioBank in the USA by the prestigious Biorepository Accreditation Program (BAP) through CAP.
+She also acquired additional experience as an HTL through her work at the University of Pathology Research Services at Karmanos Cancer Institute, Wayne State University during January 2003 and May 2008.
+She managed the coordination of the human pathology tissue core; she specialized in researching Immunohistochemistry, In-situ Hybridization, Laser Capture Microdissection, Tissue Micro Array construction and general histological techniqes.
+She joined the Beaumont BioBank as the Laboratory Manager and was promoted to the Scientific Manager.
+She led the team by coordinating and preparing the department for the College of American Pathologists (CAP) accreditation inspection process.
+With her guidance and leadership, the Beaumont BioBank is accredited as the 24th BioBank in the USA by the prestigious Biorepository Accreditation Program (BAP) through CAP.